By Kate Ranta on Jun 16, 2014 9:00:00 AM

 Competition can be stiff out there, so make yourself invaluable and create solid client loyalty.

-Along with seeking benefits for participating in social responsibility programs, sharing links and information on social media, and practicing energy conservation methods, consumers want incentives for living a healthier lifestyle.
-They want to be rewarded for remaining active, eating right and generally taking care of themselves.
+Along with seeking benefits for participating in social responsibility programs, sharing links and information on social media, and practicing energy conservation methods, consumers want incentives, as opposed to discounts, for living a healthier lifestyle.
+They want to be rewarded for remaining active, eating right, and generally taking care of themselves.

 Makes sense, right?

 In the world of health insurance, you and your product are the incentive.
-Already in its essence, health insurance rewards customers with the security of protection through coverage.
+In its essence, health insurance rewards customers with the security of protection through coverage.
 It also rewards by encouraging healthy lifestyles as it influences general medical costs and insurance premiums.

 But insurance doesn't sell itself.